10 Awesome Examples of Social Media Icons on Business Cards

 2. Creative Illustrated Icons

-This business card incorporates the social media icons in the illustrator’s style.
+This business card incorporates a beautifully illustrated social media icon set.
 Notice as well how the social media handles come first before any of the other contact details, which indicates that this might be the preferred method of contact for the owner.

 3. Show Off Your Style